simoncrowe/python-query-filter/README.md

 ### Use Case
 This package is best suited to nested, heterogeneous data.
-Collections of flat homogenous dictionaries or objects are easier to filter with list comprehensions or generator expressions.
+Collections of flat, homogeneous dictionaries or objects are easier to filter with list comprehensions or generator expressions.

 ### Examples